bodziosamolot/sourceGenerators/article.md

 - single item & single item
 - collection & single item

 In our case we will use this operator with CompilationProvider which has a single value of a Compilation.
-We will Combine it with the result of calling the
+We will ``Combine`` it with the result of calling the
-Collect operator on `IncrementalValuesProvider<INamedTypeSymbol>` which holds the symbols of Controllers we found earlier.
+``Collect`` operator on `IncrementalValuesProvider<INamedTypeSymbol>` which holds the symbols of Controllers we found earlier.
 This operator is the way to access a
-Compilation object from IncrementalValuesProvider:
+Compilation object from ``IncrementalValuesProvider``:

             var compilationAndControllers
                 = context.CompilationProvider.Combine(controllerDeclarations